 (Editor's note: This story has been revised since publication.)

 This historic lookout point in a state recreation area outside New Town provides a sweeping vista of Lake Sakakawea from 2,086 feet above sea level that that has barely changed since the time of explorers Lewis and Clark.
 The park, open daily, is free to enter.

-Once used by military forces during World War II, the observation tower in this state park offers clear views of the coastline and other landscapes in every direction.
+Once used by military forces during World War II, this state park's observation tower offers clear views of the coastline and other landscapes in every direction.
 The daily entry fee is $5 for state-registered vehicles, or $10 for those from out of state.

 The main hike on 6,817-foot Big Mountain is the Danny On trail, which leads to a renowned view of lush land all the way to Glacier National Park.
 Access to the 7-mile trail is free, but it goes through bear territory, so bringing bear spray and making a lot of noise is highly recommended.

 Caterpillar Hill is famous for its views of rolling hills reaching to Penobscot Bay and Camden, Isle au Haut, and Jericho Bay.
 There are also roadside lookout points to take advantage of; many say the best is on Route 15.

 An impressive aerial tram offers passengers 360-degree views over land spanning New Hampshire, Vermont, New York, Maine, and part of Canada.
 It's $18 round-trip for adults, which includes a ride to and from the 4,080-foot summit of Cannon Mountain and its observation deck, cafe, bar, and walking paths.